amplience/dc-extension-media-gallery/docs/features.md

 You can edit multiple items metadata by clicking on the edit icon in the toolbar or the menu item in the context menu.
 You can also use the `E` keyboard shortcut.

 Date Modified and Name are read only.
 You can view or edit additional metadata if specified in the extension configuration, for instance author and caption.
 Form will show a vlaue if all items have the same, or 'Multiple values'.
-You can then edit values for all items, or clear the value using the `Clear value` checkbox.
+You can then edit values for all items, or clear the value using the `Clear` checkbox.

 > Note: this interface is only available if there are editable addtional EXIF properties specified in the extension installation parameters.